patooworld/PWCloud/Developer-Getting-Started-Guide.md

 ## Getting Authenticated

 If you're a new Microsoft employee, you will need to connect your Github account to the Microsoft org.
-Ask a co-worker what the process of that is.
+Follow the instructions at https://docs.opensource.microsoft.com/tools/github/accounts/linking.html and join the **Microsoft** org.

 If you're an outside contributor, simply fork the codebase and make a PR against ours with your changes.